 Communities In Schools of Peninsula (CISP) Site Coordinators teach critical social competencies necessary for academic and life success such as: resiliency, self-management, and responsible decision-making skills.
 Recess groups, mindfulness activities, ‘Girls on the Run,’ calm rooms, and mentoring are a few strategies that they use with the students that they serve to help them gain skills.
 Through these experiences, the young people learn to manage emotions, control impulses, and set goals.

 As a drop-out prevention organization, Communities In Schools of Peninsula (CISP) is uniquely committed to education and preparedness.
-Our therapy animal teams are passionate about supporting literacy, and a therapy animal team provides an engaging, non-judgmental, creative opportunity for all students to get excited about building their skills.
+Our therapy dog teams are passionate about supporting literacy, and a therapy dog team provides an engaging, non-judgmental, creative opportunity for all students to get excited about building their skills.